 Enhanced "echo hello-world" Board

-To learn more about the toolchain that comes before fabricating boards (see Week 3: Electronics Production) we redesign the "echo hello-world" schematic, and enhance it by adding an LED (with series resistor) and a switch to two empty pins of the microprocessor.
+To learn more about the toolchain that comes before fabricating PCBs (see Week 3: Electronics Production) we redesign the “echo hello-world” schematic, and enhance it by adding a light-emitting diode (LED) with a series resistor and a switch to two empty pins of the MCU.
 From that we create a board layout and use the familar process – or a new one – to fabricate it.

 For our projects, the electronics design workflow is generally a two-step process:

 - Designing circuit in schematic editor, optionaly simulating with capable tool